FrontsideGaming/CBA-Settings/README.md

 - ADV Medical (CPR y Splint).
 - GRAD Trenches.

-## How to aply those settings to your mission
+## How to apply those settings to your mission

 1. Copy the contents of [cba_settings.sqf](cba_settings.sqf) file.
 2. On Eden Editor in Arma 3, Go to `Settings` and then `Addon Options` in the top toolbar.